Home

 • Scope: Bi‑ritual status is specific to one Eastern Rite Church, not all Eastern Churches.

-Why it matters
+Why it Matters

 Bi‑ritual status reflects the Catholic Church’s communion with Eastern Catholic Churches, allowing bishops and priests to serve in both traditions.
-For Sheen, it was part of his broader mission to evangelize across liturgical and cultural boundaries, while remaining fully committed to the unity of the Church
+For Sheen, it was part of his broader mission to evangelize across liturgical and cultural boundaries, while remaining fully committed to the unity of the Church.

 In short, Fulton J. Sheen was bi‑ritual because he had papal faculties to celebrate the Byzantine Liturgy of the Melkite Church alongside the Latin Rite, enabling him to serve in both traditions.
 (Wikipedia and Catholic Questions)